Change File(s) Date & Timestamp via CMD or PowerShell

 Batch change file date and timestamp for multiple files in Windows

-This script will change the creation and modification date and time of all .txt files in the C:\example directory to March 15, 2023, 10:22:30 AM.
+This will change the created and modified dates for all .txt files in C:\example to March 15, 2023, 10:22:30 AM.

 Get-ChildItem -Path "C:\example\*.txt" -Recurse | ForEach-Object {